glennblock/azure-node-runtime-selector/README.md

 }
 ```
 ## Setting version in the portal
-You can set specify versions in the Windows Azure portal by adding the settings NODE_RUNTIME and NPM_RUNTIME on the configure tab as show below.
+You can set specify versions in the Windows Azure portal by adding the settings NODE_VERSION and NPM_VERSION on the configure tab as show below.

 ![Settings in the portal](https://dl.dropboxusercontent.com/u/6860088/version%20selection.png?size=640x480 "Windows Azure Portal")